cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/manage-notifications.md

 To view the latest activity of your team members and pentesters, navigate to the **Activity** page.
 Both organization users and [Pentest Team Members](/getting-started/glossary/#pentest-team-member) can view this page.

 ![View team activity](/deepdive/ViewActivity.png "View team activity")

+## Troubleshoot Email Notifications

+If you're not receiving emails from Cobalt, do the following:

+- Check the filters of your mailbox.
+Make sure that the rules you've set up don't affect emails from `no-reply@cobalt.io`.
+- Check that emails from Cobalt aren't being marked as spam or junk.